Wargroove Accessibility Report

 If you want to play Wargroove, but it doesn't offer the Audio accessibility features you require, these similar games extend the Audio accessibility:

-Wargroove has no accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
-The following games are similar to Wargroove, but offer accessibility features for Communication:
+We haven’t documented any accessibility features for Communication in Wargroove which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+The following games are similar to Wargroove, and offer accessibility features for Communication:

 System Accessibility Settings